 - The TWR controller has an almost perpendicular view of the runway end for runway 18C departures (RWY-head 36C).
-Therefore, if the controller applies "passing runway threshold" as a separation timing tool, this is the most accurate for this runway. - Runway 18C/36C is the shortest runway of the most frequently used runways for departure.
-If the "passing runway threshold" criterion is used, this will explain a shift of about 1.2 seconds, which is more than half of the difference in median value with runway 36L.
+Therefore, if the controller apseparation timing tool, this is the most accurate for this runway. - Runway 18C/36C is the shortest runway of the most frequently used runways for departure.
+If the "passing runway threshold" criterion is used, this is more than half of the difference in median value with runway 36L.